sysco-middleware/sysco-middleware.github.io/_posts/2016-02-14-Patching_JDev.md

 # Keeping your JDeveloper Quickstart environment up to date
 Oracle has released new patches some weeks ago, and to keep a JDeveloper updated for SOA Suite and Oracle Service Bus there are three products you could patch:

-* ORacle SOA Suite
+* Oracle SOA Suite
-* ORacle Service Bus
+* Oracle Service Bus
 * Weblogic

 When you see in My Oracle Support (MOS) - you can see which ones are the recommended patches.
 There are also documents in MOS which are updated regularly:

 * OSB 11g and 12c: Bundle Patch Reference (Doc ID 1499170.1)
 * SOA 11g and 12c: Bundle Patch Reference (Doc ID 1485949.1)
 * Master Note on WebLogic Server Patch Set Updates (PSUs) (Doc ID 1470197.1)